alexsabr/AS_Booksynthetized/pragmatic-programmer.md

 Core ideas :
 - Gradual changes is a much safer option than all or nothing.

-- Being even able to change rules.
+- Being  able to change without risking breaking unrelated parts is good.

 - Small improvements one at the time is safer and adds up to be more than just the sum of them